3DGI/cityjson/crates/cityjson-lib/experiments/benchmarking.md

 They types `Vec`, `HashMap` and `String` require allocations.

 The [zerovec](https://docs.rs/zerovec/0.6.0/zerovec/) package does provide zero-copy vector abstractions, except that in case of text formats (*json*) the referenced data will be owned (copied).

+### Type sizes

+I think it is reasonable to use an `i32` for the transformed vertices.
+An `i32` can store signed integers in the range from *-2147483648* to *2147483647*.
+I haven't checked if after transformation this is still within the range of the world CRS stuff, but seems sufficient.